 CPAP compliance for sleep apnea patients is the key to maintaining good health and preventing the onset of more serious consequences such as:

 CPAP is an acronym for Continuous Positive Airway Pressure.
 By applying a positive pressure into the back of your throat, it will keep your airways from collapsing while you sleep.

 BiPAP is an acronym for Bilevel Positive Airway Pressure which gives you a level of pressure as you breathe in and a lower pressure as you breathe out.
 PAP was applied during your recent sleep study and helped to reduce the number of times you either stopped breathing or had periods where you were not getting a full breath of air.
-More importantly it allowed you to get a better and safer sleep.
+More importantly, it allowed you to get a night of better and safer sleep

 Yes, there are many different masks.
 Our CPAP Counselor can work with you to find the most comfortable for you.
 All of our Counselors are licensed Respiratory Therapists with many years of experience in sleep medicine.
 They will provide you with training on how to use the equipment with follow up visits to make sure you are successful.